dasec/fishy/doc/source/01_getting_started.rst

 ......................

-The ``badcluster`` subcommand provides methods to read, write and clean bad clusters, where data can be hidden.
+The ``badcluster`` subcommand provides methods to read, write and clean bad clusters, where data can be hidden into.

 Available for these filesystem types: